plancksecurity/foundation-planckJSONServerWrapper/README.md

 The JSON adapter register its own functions at the Engine which propagate these events to all connected clients.

-The event propagation to the clients are also done via JSON RPC calls.
-Here the JSON Adapter acts as "client" which connects to a host:port that was told to by the Client to the JSON Adapter via `registerEventListener()` call, where Client also sends a security token to the JSON Adapter for the reverse JSON RPC connection.

-Note: It is planned to change the way how events are sent to the Client, when the Client is unable to open listen sockets (it is rumored that future versions of Mozilla Thunderbird's plugin API will no longer allow this).

-Idea 1: Use long polling: The Client calls a function that blocks until an event from the Engine arrives.
-This approach requires only a few changes in the JSON Adapter.
+The event propagation to the clients are done via the special API function `pollForEvents()`.
+This function expects a special "session" string (which can be optained by a call to `create_session()`) and a numerical timeout (in seconds) and blocks until at least one event arrives, which is returned.
+If no event arrives until the given timeout, this function returns an empty JSON array.
+If events arrive between two calls of `pollForEvents()` (with the same "session") they are cached by the JSON adapter and returned in the next call, which returns immediately.

+A call to `close_session()` with delete all pending events for that session.

-Idea 2: Use WebSockets: In fact this is also a type of "long polling" and an open TCP connection, opened by the Client.
+TODO: Use WebSockets: In fact this is also a type of "long polling" and an open TCP connection, opened by the Client.
 But it requires additional code in the JSON Adapter for the WebSockets protocol and a mechanism how to transfer the underlaying TCP socket and buffer from the libevent library to the WebSockets implementation.